 We compare the two popular Southeast Asia vacay spots to see which has the best beaches, best food, best shopping, best hotels and more.

 Maybe it’s another long weekend coming up, or maybe you’re weary of the metropolitan mayhem that’s Singapore.
 Don’t get us wrong; we love our island and all its treasures, but a quick break beyond staycations and city surrounds is always food for the soul.
-Top of the list for relaxing breaks are Phuket and Bali: two popular island destinations for both locals and expats alike.
+Top of the list for relaxing breaks are Phuket and Bali: two popular island destinations.
 Despite their laid-back beach lifestyles, these Southeast Asian gems are remarkably different.
 To help you decide, we weighed the pros and cons of each and weren’t that surprised by the tropical paradise that came up trumps…

 Phuket: Let’s start with the obvious.
 Thailand’s most popular island deserves its reputation.
 Home to more than 30 unspoiled white beaches with clear blue waters, the Pearl of the Andaman sea is a tropical island paradise.
 There’s a beach here for everyone, ranging from lively (yet not overbearingly crowded) like Kata and Karon beach, to hidden beauties like Freedom beach.